 Lucerne Glacier Garden is a unique attraction that you absolutely need to visit if you’re ever in the city.
 It’s like a museum with multiple exhibits, but it’s as far from a traditional museum as it can be.

-The highlight of the place are remnants of the last Ice Age.
+The highlights of the place are remnants of the last Ice Age.
 Petrified mussels and fronds of palm trees were discovered at the site of the Glacier Garden, and they are proof that millions of years ago, Lucerne used to be lined with palm trees!
 It’s a fascinating exhibit and definitely worth checking out, especially if you’re interested in geology and history.

 The mirror maze is also a popular attraction here since it never fails to amaze visitors.
 There’s also the viewing tower – you’ll need to climb quite a few steps to get to the top, but it’s absolutely worth it if you want to experience a mesmerizing panoramic vista of the city of Lucerne!